ssrinivaas97/AI_Assisted_Messenger/README.md

 6. Now your frontend and backend should be running and you should be able to log in but not support OpenAI features.
 7. Create an [OpenAI](https://platform.openai.com/) account to get $5 of free credit or pay for your current account and get your `OPENAI_API_KEY` and add it to Convex Dashboard
 8. To enable video calling, create a [ZEGOCLOUD](https://www.zegocloud.com) account, create a project and select voice && video calls.
 Paste `ZEGO_APP_ID` and `ZEGO_SERVER_SECRET` to .env.local and save
-9. Now it should be up and running.
-Check out the [TUTORIAL](https://youtu.be/sQ1zvdS8eU8) for a complete walk-through.

 ## Thank You